asalih/Confluent-Kafka-Installation/README.md

 ## SASL Settings
 The '.properties' files of the kafka's and zookeeper's are under the '/etc/kafka'.
 Backup default settings and put the .properties and .jaas files to the '/etc/kafka'.
 Put the zookeeper-starter.sh and kafka-starter.sh to the '/usr/bin'.
-You may need to edit for properties and jaas files path.
+You may need to edit the files for paths of properties and jaas files.
 To start zookeeper;
 ```sh
 cd /usr/bin